 Some say that there is some alien activity involved while others have suggested paranormal activities.
 The most plausible among the theories put forward by some of the more scientific minds indicate the presence of excess electromagnetic force caused by the earth’s natural magnet.

-It is considered as one of the twelve vile vortices on the earth.
+It is considered one of the twelve vile vortices on the earth.
 These are the areas on the planet where the earth’s magnetic field is the strongest.

 This high pull causes the ships and aircraft to function improperly causing them to go in a direction that they did not intend to and thereby end up losing their way or result in a failed system.
 But the reality is no solid unanimously accepted theory provides a concrete explanation to the people regarding the incidents.

 What causes further problems is the fact many of the reported incidents have been later discovered to be false or inaccurate.

 Since there is no concrete explanation, there is no solution to the problem either and hence almost every year disappearances keep on happening.
 With each successive disappearance, the legend of the mysterious Devil’s Triangle becomes stronger and stronger.

 This compels us to make a list of some of the unresolved mysteries of the Bermuda Triangle.
 Following are some of the same: